 Startup.cs replaces Global.asax.
 It has a Main method and other methods that are called by the DNX.
 Startup.cs is configured by the developer; essentially, it enables one to define the middleware components that will form the pipeline.

 Xproj is a Visual Studio specific file used behind the scenes, which replaces the csproj together with project.json.

 We all know that NuGet is the main tool used by .NET developers to easily install various packages / libraries, either server-side or client-side.

 Sometimes, the client-side packages require many dependencies and configurations and this can cause serious problems for the least experienced of us.
-In addition, the integration with Virtual Studio of the most common tools from the web development world hasn’t always been the easiest.
+In addition, the integration with Studio of the most common tools from the web development world hasn’t always been the easiest.
 Microsoft makes them an integrated part of the IDE and encourages their extensive use.